 - Go back to easy water and practice, practice, practice!
 Consistent practice over time is what produces courage, confidence and skill!
 You’ll know when you’re ready to step it up.

-If this idea of practicing hard moves in easy water resonates with you and you’re a whitewater kayaker looking to step up your game, I invite you to join my Virtual Whitewater Master Class.
-It’s virtual so you can join from anywhere and receive world-class instruction and video review.
+If this idea of practicing hard moves in easy water resonates with you and you’re a whitewater kayaker looking to step up your game, I invite you to join me on the water this coming July for my in-person Week of Rivers and Yoga (Class II-III).
+Click here to learn more.

 If you prefer customized coaching specific to your goals and the easy water you want to start with, contact me about private one-on-one coaching in paddling or health/wellness.